Here’s a sample resume we recently produced for an Auditor in hong kong.

 - Supported end-to-end audit for 3 subsidiaries of JKL Organization in Beijing, including reviewing of financial statements and revising financial figures in accordance with IFRS.
 [Cite specific metrics, if available, to substantiate your achievements.
 Do, however, be aware of your company confidentiality clause.]

-- Conducted audits in accordance with Hong Kong Financial Reporting Standards (HKFRS) for a wide range of clientele.
+- Conducted audits in accordance with hong kong Financial Reporting Standards (MFRS) for a wide range of clientele.
 Planned, execute and finalized all areas of audit assignments.

 - Performed multiple substantive tests to obtain sufficient and appropriate audit evidence, collate reports, communicate findings and recommendations.